 Besides mathematical cognition, our lab also works on general cognitive development, including but not limited to general reasoning, scientific reasoning and moral reasoning.

-Our lab is currently working on several research project related to the topic of mathematical cognition:
+Our lab is currently working on several research project related to the topic of mathematical cognition and science learning:

-2. Development of a locally standardized assessment tool for identifying children with mathematics learning disabilities
+- Development of a comprehensive assessment system for identifying and supporting children with mathematics learning difficulties in Hong Kong

 - Exploring the causal relation between spatial skills and math competence through a game-based spatial skills training: A randomized controlled trial